isc-projects/kea/doc/guide/dhcp4-srv.rst

 the data remain consistent.
 However, in some cases it may be convenient to tolerate certain inconsistent data.
-For example, a network administrator that temporarily removed a subnet from a configuration wouldn't want all the leases associated with it to disappear from the lease database.
-Kea has a mechanism to better control sanity checks such as this.
+For example, a network administrator that temporarily removed a subnet from a configuration would not want all the leases associated with it to disappear from the lease database.
+Kea has a mechanism to control sanity checks such as this.

 Kea supports a configuration scope called ``sanity-checks``.
-It currently allows only a single parameter, called ``lease-checks``, which governs the verification that is done when a new lease is loaded from a lease file.
-With the sanity-checks mechanism, it is possible to tell Kea to try to correct inconsistent data.
+It currently allows only a single parameter, called ``lease-checks``, which governs the verification carried out when a new lease is loaded from a lease file.
+This mechanism permits Kea to attempt to correct inconsistent data.

 Every subnet has a subnet-id value; this is how Kea internally identifies subnets.
 Each lease has a subnet-id parameter as well, which